wesbos/JavaScript30/readme.md

 * [ALMaclaine](https://github.com/almaclaine) Javascript 30 written in [Dart 2.0](https://github.com/ALMaclaine/Dart30).
 * [Connie Leung](https://github.com/railsstudent) Javascript 30 written in [Angular and RxJS](https://github.com/railsstudent/ng-rxjs-30).

 ## A note on Pull Requests

 These are meant to be 1:1 copies of what is done in the video.
 If you found a better / different way to do things, great, but I will be keeping them the same as the videos.

 The starter files + solutions will be updated if/when the videos are updated.

-Thanks!
+Thanks!!!